Robin Givens: 2020s

 In 2020, Givens made her directorial debut with the Lifetime mystery thriller film, A Murder to Remember.
 She later directed films Favorite Son (2021) and its sequel, Favorite Son Christmas (2023), A Jenkins Family Christmas (2021) and The Christmas Clapback (2022), all for BET+.
 In 2021, she directed the horror films Haunted Trail and Horror Noire.
 In 2023 she directed the comedy film, The Nana Project.

 In 2021, Givens was cast in season three of Batwoman as Jada Jet, the CEO of Jeturian Industries and Ryan Wilder's biological mother who is based on Jezebel Jet.

 In 2022, Givens appeared in the Lifetime film He's Not Worth Dying For as part of its "Ripped from the Headlines" feature films that was inspired by the feud of Rachel Wade and Sarah Ludemann.
 She portrayed Cher Heinemann, the mother of Grace Heinemann who was based on Ludemann.

-Givens directed the episodes of television series Riverdale, Dynasty, Nancy Drew, So Help Me Todd and Elsbeth.
+Givens directed episodes of television series Riverdale, Dynasty, Nancy Drew, So Help Me Todd and Elsbeth.